gdslab/tbs-data-code/README.md

 3. Apply the `estimate_horizontal_shift` function to two adjacent CHMs.
 This function will estimate the global shifts (in the X and Y directions) between two UAS flights. _You **must** run the `mutual_information_2d` function together._

-4. Apply the `transform_image` function to the sensed CHM and the corresponding DTM using the estimated shifts.
+4. Apply the `transform_image_vertical` function to the sensed CHM and the corresponding DTM using the estimated shifts.
 The shifted CHM will be the aligned CHM with the reference CHM.

 5. Apply the `estimate_vertical_shift` function to the reference DTM and the sensed, horizontally shifted DTM.